kevinhughes27/TensorKart/README.md

 ToDo
 ----
-* drop pygame and use https://pypi.python.org/pypi/inputs (looks lighter weight than pygame)
-* I could/should update my model to this one https://github.com/SullyChen/Autopilot-TensorFlow
-* possibly switch to https://keras.io/ (a nice wrapper on top of TensorFlow)

-* I could simplify data recording to just the axis (aka steering angle predictor)

-* I am getting close to too much data to hold in memory

 * record new data using as much auto as possible - the idea being to get specific samples of me fixing the AI when it gets stuck

-* Mario raceway could be a good track

 * [he](https://github.com/SullyChen/Autopilot-TensorFlow) loads his batches sequentially.
 I wonder if this helps?
 It would be minimizing a logical sequence rather than a random one.